maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/4-butte-county-registrar-of-voters/all-elections/en/ways-to-vote/return-vbm-ballot.md

   **-OR-**

-**Drop it off** between Tuesday, October 9, and Election Day on Tuesday, November 6.
+**Drop it off** between Monday, October 8, and Election Day on Tuesday, November 6.
 **Monday through Friday** from 9 AM to 5 PM at the Butte County Elections Office, Hall of Records, 155 Nelson Ave., Oroville, CA 95965.
 The office may be closed Monday, October 8, for Columbus Day.
 Also open on **Saturday, November 3, from 9 AM to 4 PM** and **Election Day, Tuesday, November 6, from 7 AM to 8 PM.**